Cross-Domain Pre-training with Language Models for Transferable Time Series Representations: Experiments

 \subsubsection{Performance Comparison Across Varying Masking Ratios}

 In contrast to the common practice in BERT of using a $15\%$ masking rate~\cite{kenton2019bert}, our CrossTimeNet highlights a higher masking rate.
 Table~\ref{tab:masking_ratio} showcases the impact of varying masking ratios on the final performance.
 From the shown results, we find that a general trend is that the model's performance is sensitive to the masking ratio, with an optimal range appearing to be around $0.45$, where the model achieves its peak performance across all datasets in terms of both accuracy and F1 score.
 A notable anomaly occurs at a masking ratio of 0.60, where a significant drop in performance is observed across all datasets and evaluation methods, indicating that excessive masking may hinder the model's ability to learn effective representations of the data.
+Additionally, these findings underscore the nuanced relationship between the masking ratio and model generalization, suggesting that higher masking rates are not always beneficial.
 These results suggest that while a certain level of input data masking encourages the model to learn more robust and generalizable features, there is a threshold beyond which further masking becomes detrimental, possibly due to the model receiving insufficient information for effective learning.